RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 - **Player**: Details the players, including whether they are a team captain.
 The `PlayerName` is the primary key, and the `isCaptain` attribute is a boolean indicating captaincy.

-- **Event**: Encapsulates the overall tournament event, with attributes detailing the year, host, number of teams, and outcomes such as the champion and top scorer.
+- **Event**: Represents tournament data, with year, host, number of teams, and outcomes such as the champion and top scorer as attributes.
 The `EventID` is the primary key.

 - **Manager**: Contains information on team managers.
 The `ManagerName` is the primary key.

-- **Referee**: Contains information on match referees.
+- **Referee**: Contains information on the primary match referees.
 The `RefereeName` is the primary key.

 #### Relationships

-The relationships between entities are critical to the relational schema and are defined as follows:
+These relationships between entities are critical to the design:

-- **Plays**: A many-to-many relationship between `Match` and `Team`, indicating which teams play in which matches.
-Attributes include `MatchID`, `TeamName`, and `HomeAway` to indicate whether the team is playing at home or away.
+- **Plays**: A many-to-many relationship between `Match` and `Team`, demonstrating which teams play in which matches.
+Attributes include `MatchID`, `TeamName`, and `HomeAway` to indicate whether the team is playing at home or away (this is how data is presented in the csv file).

 - **Manages**: A many-to-many relationship between `Match` and `Manager`, indicating which manager manages a team in a particular match.

 - **PlaysFor**: A many-to-many relationship between `Player` and `Team`, indicating which players play for which teams.

-- **Is Played In**: A one-to-many relationship between `Match` and `Event`, linking matches to the event they are part of.
+- **IsPlayedIn**: A one-to-many relationship between `Match` and `Event`, linking matches to the event they are part of.

 #### Data Types

-Data types were chosen to best represent the nature of the data while optimizing for storage and performance:
+Data types were chosen based on my understanding of what best represents the nature of the data:

 - **Integer (INT)**: Used for numerical values that do not require decimals, such as scores, attendance, and identifiers.